docopt/docopt/docs/index.rst

     --quiet      print less text
     --verbose    print more text

 Their format is described below; other text is ignored.
+You can also `take a look at more examples <https://github.com/halst/docopt/tree/master/examples>`_.

 Usage-pattern format
 -------------------------------------------------------------------------------